-During refurbishment in the 1980s, wheelslip protection was fitted to these locomotives.
-This aids the driver during times of poor adhesion.
+Wheelslip protection is fitted to these locomotives which aids the driver during times of poor adhesion.

 When wheelslip is encountered during acceleration, a two-stage process takes place:

 - 1) Power is automatically reduced and the wheelslip indicator light illuminates in the cab. - 2) Once the wheelslip stops, power is reapplied to the selected power handle setting and the wheelslip indication light extinguishes.
 If wheelslip reoccurs, the process starts again.